mjordan/islandora_workbench_docs/docs/fields.md

 #### Authority link fields

-The aurhority link field type stores abbreviations for authority sources (i.e., controlled vocabularies), authority URIs (e.g. `http://viaf.org/viaf/153525475`) and link text in separate data elements.
+The aurhority link field type stores abbreviations for authority sources (i.e., external controlled vocabularies such as national name authorities), authority URIs (e.g. `http://viaf.org/viaf/153525475`) and link text in separate data elements.
 Authority link fields are most commonly used on taxonomy terms, but can be used on nodes as well.

 To add or update fields of this type, Workbench needs to provide the authority source abbreviation, URI and link text in the structure Drupal expects.
 To accomplish this within a single CSV field, we separate the three parts in CSV values with double percent signs (`%%`), like this: